PriyaSoneji/priyasoneji.github.io/assets/data/projects/custom-drone-and-flight-controller.md

 - Designed and 3D-printed structural components
 - Developed ESP-8266 firmware for flight control
 - Implemented object-tracking for autonomous flight and landing

-## Result

-Achieved stable autonomous operation with cost-effective hardware.
+- Achieved stable autonomous operation with cost-effective hardware.